-In a year where the A’s bullpen led the Majors with 30 blown saves as it struggled to hold late leads, Hendriks brought some much-needed stability to the ninth inning.
+In a year where the A’s bullpen led the Majors with 30 blown saves, Hendriks brought some much-needed stability to the ninth inning.
 The 30-year-old righthander enjoyed the most successful season of his career, leading all big league relievers with a 3.8 WAR.

 The superb 2019 campaign turned in by Hendriks, which included 25 saves and a franchise record for strikeouts by a reliever with 124, helped mitigate the regression of once-dominant closer Blake Treinen.
 Treinen lost the closer job in June before finishing the season with a 4.91 ERA.
 (Martin Gallegos - MLB,com - Oct.
 17, 2019)

 The journey to success for Hendriks really has been a Cinderella story.
 It wasn’t too long ago he was designated for assignment by this very A’s organization.
 That career lowlight came on June 25, 2018, after his ERA had ballooned to 7.36.
 After going unclaimed, Hendriks went to Triple-A and soon increased his fastball velocity to near-triple digits thanks to a change in diet and implementation of daily long toss.
 Almost an exact year later, Hendriks transformed from unwanted to elite, taking over as the A’s closer on June 22 and never looking back.